-AI Real Estate Team Software: How Teams Scale Without Hiring
+AI Real Estate Team Software: What Team Leads Need

 The teams that don't hit the wall?
 They've changed the system before volume catches up to them.